meng3540/jetsonNano-Kevin_Jacob_Teddy/README.md

-## 5. YOLOv3 TensorRT Conversion Steps
+## 5. YOLOv3 TensorRT Conversion To Use In Custom TensorRT program

 ### 5.1.
 Make sure to have Python 3.8-venv installed and create a virtual environment: